crowdsecurity/cs-magento-bouncer/doc/USER_GUIDE.md

 ### Features

-When a user is suspected to be malevolent, CrowdSec will either send him/her a Captcha to resolve or simply a page notifying that access is denied.
+When a user is suspected by CrowdSec to be malevolent, this bouncer will either send him/her a captcha to resolve or simply a page notifying that access is denied.
+If the user is considered as a clean user, he will access the page as normal.

 By default, the ban wall is displayed as below: